nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 * `RecipeForm#saveInitialValues()` —  Stores the initial values of the form fields in a HashMap.
 * `RecipeForm#populateFields()` —  Prepopulates the form fields with values of current recipe.
 * `RecipeForm#saveRecipe()` —  Saves the current recipe to the database by calling `EditRecipeEvent`.
-* `RecipeForm#display` —  Displays the prepopulated form with corresponding UI components such as `Save Changes` button and `TextField` rows.
+* `RecipeForm#display` —  Displays the pre-populated form with corresponding UI components such as the <kbd>Save</kbd> button and `TextField` rows.
 * `RecipeForm#closeForm()` —  Closes the form without saving any changes.

 Given below is an example usage scenario and how the undo/redo mechanism behaves at each step.

 #### Example Usage Scenario

 Step 1.
-The user selects a recipe and presses the F key on the keyboard, triggering the `RecipeForm` to appear with the selected recipe's details pre-populated in the form fields.
+The user selects a recipe and presses the <kbd>F</kbd> key, triggering the `RecipeForm` to appear with the selected recipe's details pre-populated in the form fields.

 Step 2.
 The user modifies the recipe's details in the form fields, such as changing the name, duration, portions, ingredients, steps, or tags.

 Step 3.
-The user clicks on the "Save" button, causing the `RecipeForm#saveRecipe()` method to be called.
+The user clicks on the <kbd>Save</kbd> button, causing the `RecipeForm#saveRecipe()` method to be called.
 This method checks which fields have been changed by comparing their current values with the initial values stored in the `initialValues` HashMap.
 Changed values are stored in a new `changedValues` HashMap.

 Step 4.
 The `changedValues` HashMap, along with the `displayedIndex` of the recipe, is passed to an `EditRecipeEvent` object, which is then fired to update the model and subsequently the UI with the edited recipe details.